Mylo16/air-pollution/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+I would like to thank Nelson Sakwa, the author of the original design from Creative Commons.

 I would like to thank the entire microverse staff and students for such a wonderful coding camp

 ## 📝 License <a name="license"></a>